 Undertake the Bachelor of Audio at SAE and build your skills for a career in the audio industry.
-Apply skills and knowledge in the areas of studio production, post-production and live sound using industry-standard software and large-scale audio desks from such industry giants as Neve, SSL, Audient, and others.
+Apply skills and knowledge in the areas of studio production, post-production, and live sound using industry-standard software and large scale audio desks from such industry giants as SSL, Audient, and others.

-During your time at SAE, you will learn on a variety of industry-standard software including Pro Tools, Logic Pro X, Ableton Live and more.
+During your time at SAE, you will learn about a variety of industry-standard software including Pro Tools, Logic Pro X, Ableton Live, and more.

-Each degree program is broken up into discrete stages, each designed to promote different skills.
+Each degree programme is broken up into discrete stages, each designed to promote different skills.

 Stage I – Foundational Skills Development